Select a service to find out more

 Ruah Community Services is a not-for-profit community service organisation.
 It is committed to working in partnership with citizens marginalised by mainstream society to enable them to overcome their disadvantage, improve the quality of their lives, enhance

 their spirit and participate more fully in the community.
-RUAH provide programs that adopt a family centered approach to support and recovery from mental ill health.
+RUAH provide programs that adopt a family centred approach to support and recovery from mental ill health.

 Current research evidence and the experience of families who have lived with mental illness combine to help families in a way that purely medical information cannot.
 Our family-to-family model offers the opportunity to benefit from the wisdom and experience